yidinghe/AmberAdventure/README.md

 License
 ---

 Please do not use it for commercial side.
-Also, all the icons are got it from Kenny and Unity-Chan.
+Also, all the icons are got it from [Kenney](https://kenney.nl/assets) and [Unity-chan](http://unity-chan.com/contents/guideline_en/).